-The millennials and most of the middle-aged population find texting and messaging as an easy way to communicate with peers, co-workers and companies.
+The millennials and most of the middle-aged population find texting and messaging as an easy way to communicate with peers, co-workers, and companies.
 According to an article in The Washington Post, a whopping 70% of consumers prefer to message businesses rather than call them.
 Interestingly, the customer satisfaction ratings are also 25% higher for text-based interactions.
 One can attribute this to a number of reasons, such as:

 - Texting is a convenient option over waiting endlessly on a call.

-- People may not have the time nor interest to stay on a call with a company executive when they are at work or taking care of their family in their personal time.
+- People may not have the time or interest to stay on a call with a company executive when they are at work or taking care of their family in their personal time.
 However, it is easy to stay connected by texting when multitasking.

 - Texting will not require them to move to a private place.

 - Today’s customers are aware and demanding.
 They appreciate it when companies provide multiple options and convenience.
-A cloud-based VoIP phone system gives companies the option to provide the flexibility to switch between phone, text, or chat.
+A cloud VoIP phone system gives companies the option to provide the flexibility to switch between phone, text, or chat.

 #2.
 Call recording features